arduino/help-center-content/content/Hardware Support/UNO/Use-UNO-R4-WiFi-with-Arduino-IoT-Cloud.md

 When adding your UNO R4 WiFi to the Cloud, you may need to upgrade the wireless connectivity firmware.

-1. <a class="link-top-right" href="https://create.arduino.cc/iot/devices">Open the Devices tab in Arduino IoT Cloud</a>
+1. <a class="link-up-right" href="https://create.arduino.cc/iot/devices">Open the Devices tab in Arduino IoT Cloud</a>
 1. Connect your UNO R4 WiFi to your PC.
 1. Click the **Add** button near the top of the page.
 1. Follow the instructions for updating the connectivity firmware.